Finding Your Starting Point

 The body responds to what it experiences consistently.
 Not occasionally.
 Not perfectly.
 But regularly.

 When movement becomes part of your week, something steady begins to form.
-Strength builds without strain.
+Strength develops without strain.
 Alignment improves without force.
-Confidence grows without performance.
+Confidence grows without pressure.

-You are not meant to empty yourself in one class.
+You are not meant to exhaust yourself in one class.

 You are meant to come back.